Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: Introduction

-A central result of \cite{BEFRS19} is that, if $U$ and all its iterates are simply connected, then the answer is independent of our particular choice of $z$ and $w$; in other words, all pairs of points behave in the same way.
-On the other hand, if $U$ is multiply connected, then it was shown in \cite{Fer21} that the answer may depend on the chosen pair -- and, in particular, that all possible long-term behaviours can co-exist in the same domain.
+A central result of \cite{BEFRS19} is that, if $U$ and all its iterates are simply connected, then the answer is -- qualitatively -- independent of our particular choice of $z$ and $w$; in other words, all pairs of orbits behave in the same way.
+On the other hand, it was shown in \cite{Fer21} that if $U$ is multiply connected the answer may depend on the chosen pair of points -- and, in particular, that all possible long-term behaviours can co-exist in the same domain.

 An immediate question, then, is: how complicated can this co-existence be?
-The observed cases in \cite{Fer21} are all ``well-behaved'', in the sense that there are dynamically defined, smooth laminations of $U$ that determine how each pair of points behave.
-In particular, every non-empty open subset of $U$ contains pairs of points exhibiting all the behaviours present in $U$.
+The observed cases in \cite{Fer21} are all ``well-behaved'', in the sense that there are dynamically defined, smooth laminations of $U$ that determine how the iterates of each pair of points behave.
+In particular, every non-empty open subset of $U$ contains distinct pairs of points exhibiting all the behaviours present in $U$.
 Here, we show that (in some sense) this uniformity is a general feature of wandering domains of meromorphic functions.